TheOlaoluwaMercy/Airline-Delay-Analysis/README.md

  Dax functions(Related,switch, and concatenate operator(&) ) were used in creating columns that returned the Flight route/Journey between the Origin Airport and Destination Airport at the level of country,state and    municipality.
    ![Screenshot (221)](https://user-images.githubusercontent.com/107176991/180040401-41b69141-b4d4-4333-a35e-d4ff2927e52f.png)

+  > Several factors can be cause/be associated with flight delay.
+E.g
+  > - Airline
+  > - Airport
+  > - Flight Route/Journey
+  > - Day of the Week
+  > - Time of the day
   > Data Analysis: Different factors that can influence flight delay were compared based on their %delayed flights i.e the proportion of delayed flight as opposed to using the number of delayed flights.

  ## Data Visualizations